Depression is a funny thing.

 You do the work.

-You don’t forget that the anchor is there.
-But you recognize that that’s not a reason to stop living.
+While you don’t forget that the anchor is there, you recognize that that’s not a reason to stop living.

 You watch some TV, make some lunch, and take a nap.